multi-coop/datami-documentation-content/texts/installation/installation-instance-en.md

-# Installation strategies

----

-## Adapt Gitribute for your website

-## Reuse some widgets

 ## Install your instance

 **We are developping Gitribute so the cost to share and contribute to open datasets approaches zero.**